panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 console.log(message); // throws ReferenceError
 ```

+The first `console.log(message)` correctly logs the variable because `message` is accessed from the scope where it is defined.

+On the other side, the second `console.log(message)` throws a reference error because `message` variable is accessed outside of its scope and simply doesn't exist here.

-The statement `if`, `for`, `while` makes use of code blocks where a scope is defined.
+The code block of `if`, `for`, `while` statements also create a scope.

-In the following example `for` loop defines a scope within its code block:
+In the following example `for` loop defines a scope:

 ```javascript
 for (const color of ['green', 'red', 'blue']) {